texfaq/texfaq.github.io/FAQ-vertposfp.md

 ---
+title:  Vertical layout of float pages
 section: How do I do&hellip;?
 subsection: Floating tables, figures, etc.
 date: 2014-06-10
 ---

-# Vertical layout of float pages

 By default, LaTeX vertically centers the floats on a float page;
 the present author is not alone in not liking this arrangement.